foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   1. A VM with 1 cpu core (optionally increased to 4 cores) and 6GB of RAM (optionally increased to 24GB).
   2. Foundry running 24/7, including after restarts.
   3. A domain name and an automatically managed encrypted connection to your Foundry instance.
   4. Roughly 40GB (optionally increased to roughly 190GB) available storage in the [User Data folder](https://foundryvtt.com/article/configuration/#where-user-data).
-  5. Outbound data transfer of 10TB per month, more than enough for hosting Foundry even with daily sessions.
+  5. Outbound data transfer of 10TB per month, more than enough for hosting Foundry even with daily, extremely media-rich sessions.
-  6. A backup policy that automatically keeps 5 backups in case of emergencies.
+  6. A backup policy that automatically keeps backups in case of emergencies.